 Diagnosing Why a Dog Has Mucus in Their Stool

-Diagnostic tests will need to be run in order to determine the cause of the mucus in your dog's stool.
-Your veterinarian will talk to you about any potential stressors and dietary indiscretion and then start with some basic tests to rule out some common issues.
+Your veterinarian will examine your dog thoroughly, talk to you about any potential stressors and dietary indiscretions, and then start with some basic tests to rule out some common issues.

-Microscopic fecal examinations will screen for intestinal parasites and fecal cultures and cytologies will look for bacterial infections.
+Microscopic fecal examination will screen for common intestinal parasites, while cytology and Giardia testing can look for less common parasites.
 If these tests are negative, and there is no indication of dietary indiscretion, stress, or trauma, more chronic reasons for the inflammation will be explored.
 Allergies and IBD can be more difficult to diagnose and may involve food elimination diets.

 Treatment of Mucus in Stool

 The treatment for excessive mucus in your dog's stool will depend on the underlying reason for it.
 Sometimes, the condition is temporary and will clear up on its own, especially if the cause was a change in diet or a change at home.
-However, parasites and infections will need to be treated with parasiticides and antibiotics.
+However, parasites and infections will need to be treated with worming medication or antibiotics.
 Probiotics and special diets may also be needed to soothe the dog's digestive tract, and the inflammation in the intestines may need to be addressed with steroids if it's severe.
 Your veterinarian might also recommend adding extra fiber to your dog's diet to reduce inflammation and help stool pass more easily.

-Some causes of mucus in the stool, like allergies and IBD, are chronic and will require ongoing management.
+Some causes of mucus in the stool, like allergies and IBD, are chronic and will require ongoing management, usually with special diets.

 How to Prevent Mucus in a Dog's Stool